logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

     ```

 #### Snowflake schema
-Hopsworks also provides the possibility to define children and grandchildren of the root (the left most) feature group.
+Hopsworks also provides the possibility to define a feature view that consists of a nested tree of children (to up to a depth of 20)
+from the root (left most) feature group.
 This is called  Snowflake Schema data model where you need to build nested tables (subtrees) using joins, and then join the
-subtrees to their parents which can be children of the root node (the leftmost feature group):
+subtrees to their parents iteratively until you reach the root node (the leftmost feature group in the feature selection):

 <p align="center">
   <figure>